sthbrx/sthbrx.github.io/content/blog/2023-04-04-the-pci-device-that-wasnt.md

 Now we know why and how we're blowing up, but we still don't understand how we got here, so let's back up further.

-# Notifiers
+## Notifiers

-The kernel's device subsystem allows consumers to register callbacks to be notified on given events.
+The kernel's device subystem allows consumes to register callbacks so that they can be notified of a given event.
 I'm not going to go into a ton of detail on how they work, because I don't fully understand myself, and there's a lot of internals of the device subsystem involved.
 The best references I could find for this are [notifier.h](https://elixir.bootlin.com/linux/latest/source/include/linux/notifier.h), and for our purposes here, [the register notifier functions in bus.h](https://elixir.bootlin.com/linux/latest/source/include/linux/device/bus.h#L260).

 Something's clearly gone awry if we can end up in a function named `pci_notify()` without passing it a PCI device.
 We find where the notifier is registered in `vgaarb.c` here: